rust-lang/rfcs/text/0000-unkind-static-libraries.md

 # Alternatives
 [alternatives]: #alternatives

-* Don't do this and make me very sad.
+* A current workaround exists where the object file is renamed to have a `.lib` extension and then passed via `kind=dylib`.
+The linker is smart enough to not trust the extension and so links successfully (tested with both MinGW and MSVC).
-* Change the behavior of `kind=static`.
-Remove the bundling aspect and simply make it provide the knowledge to rustc that the symbols are static instead of dynamic.
-Since Cargo ensures the non-Rust static library will hang around until link time anyway, this would not really break anything for most people.
-Only a few people would be broken by this and it would be fairly easy to fix.
-Has the advantage of not adding another `kind`.
+* Add support directly for resource files where rustc invokes the necessary tools to compile the resource file and links it itself.
+Doesn't cover the use case of linking to object files to override symbols from libraries though.

 # Unresolved questions
 [unresolved]: #unresolved-questions

-* The name of the `kind`s.
+* The name of the `kind`.
 Please bikeshed vigorously.